abidrun/4180project/README.md

 - A red LED was used instead of a RGB LED since only one color was needed.
 - Instead of the red LED lighting up after a specific gas concentration, it was coded to light up after a specific temperature instead; this was decided since a high gas concentration could not be safely demonstrated.
 - Due to authentication issues, a webpage was not set up and data was sent over SSH instead.
-- A Raspberry Pi 4 was used instead of the Raspberry Pi 0 due to its additional capabilities.
+- A Raspberry Pi 4 was used instead of the Raspberry Pi 0 due to more powerful specs.

 ## Team Members
 - Abigail Drun